project-gemmi/gemmi/docs/mol.rst

     :align: center
     :scale: 100

+(The image was generated in NGL and compressed with Compress-Or-Die.)

 .. _substructure_matching:

 Substructure matching
 ---------------------

 Now a little script to illustrate subgraph isomorphism.
-It takes a three-letter-code of a molecule that is to be used as a pattern and prints all the CCD entries that contain such substructure.
+The script takes a (three-letter-)code of a molecule that is to be used as a pattern and finds CCD entries that contain such a a substructure.
 As in the previous example, hydrogens and bond types are ignored.

 .. literalinclude:: ../examples/ccd_subgraph.py